llostinthesauce/cs1050/README.md

 # cs1050
-CS1050 - Spring 2023 - University of Missouri
+CS1050 - Spring 2023 - University of Missouri w/ JimR

 all work seen here is original, written during my time in cs1050 consists of: prelabs, labs, and other!